apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 <em>(Optional)</em>
 <p>Defines the procedure for a controlled transition of a role to a new replica.
-This approach aims to minimize downtime and maintain availability during events such as planned maintenance or when performing stop, shutdown, restart, or upgrade operations involving the current leader node.</p>
+This approach aims to minimize downtime and maintain availability during events such as planned maintenance or when performing stop, shutdown, restart, or upgrade operations.
+In a typical consensus system, this action is used to transfer leader role to another replica.</p>
 <p>The container executing this action has access to following variables:</p>
 <ul>
 <li>KB_SWITCHOVER_CANDIDATE_NAME: The name of the pod of the new role&rsquo;s candidate, which may not be specified (empty).</li>
 <li>KB_SWITCHOVER_CANDIDATE_FQDN: The FQDN of the pod of the new role&rsquo;s candidate, which may not be specified (empty).</li>
 <li>KB_SWITCHOVER_CURRENT_NAME: The name of the pod of the current role.</li>
 <li>KB_SWITCHOVER_CURRENT_FQDN: The FQDN of the pod of the current role.</li>
-<li>KB_SWITCHOVER_ROLE: The role that will be transferred to another replica.</li>
+<li>KB_SWITCHOVER_ROLE: The role that will be transferred to another replica.
+This variable can be empty if, for example, role probe does not succeed.
+It depends on the addon implementation what to do under such cases.</li>
 </ul>
 <p>Note: This field is immutable once it has been set.</p>
 </td>